naacl2022-srw/naacl2022-srw.github.io/travel_grant.md

 We expect to have grants to offset some portion of the students’ conference registration, travel and accommodation expenses.
 Further details will be posted in the SRW website.

 ## Contact Information
-The co-chairs of the workshop can be contacted by email at: naacl2021-srw@googlegroups.com.
+The co-chairs of the workshop can be contacted by email at [naacl2021-srw@googlegroups.com](mailat:naacl2021-srw@googlegroups.com).